Last updated 14/6/24

 Simple right?
 Nearly time for a beer but let’s learn the theory behind it.

-This will allow the timber to get used to the environment.
+This will allow the timber to adapt to the environment.
 If you are in a dry or moist environment, you may want to give it a little longer.
 In general, the longer that you acclimatise your floor, the better off you are.
 You only need to open the ends of the boxes because this allows layers of the flooring to acclimate in a restrained state.
 This will help the floor boards to maintain their shape and prevent warping that will occur if the boards acclimate without restraint.
 This will also help to reduce any noise normally associated with a floated floor.

-Although most flooring stores won’t approach the issue, acclimatisation is essential in Australia.
-Not addressing this issue is a bit like deciding to play in the middle of a highway: You may not get hit, but there is a pretty good chance that it is going to happen and the result will not be pretty.
+Choosing to ignore this issue is a bit like deciding to play in the middle of a highway: You might not get hit, but there’s a good chance it will happen, and the result won’t be pretty.
+We recommend reading this blog on acclimatising your timber floors to understand the topic further.

 Modern bedroom with engineered timber flooring.